MspecialK/ColorToBW/README.md

-# Image to Black and White using Matlab and BASYS 3
+# Color Image to Black and White using Matlab and BASYS 3
+Ip: Axi4Stream